Sept 2021 EntryProgramme code: JS3624

 PD(OT), PD(OSH), Cert(CMH), BSc(HS), PgD(Biomech), MScHC(OT), PhD(Ed), OTR, HKROT

-This programme nurtures forward-looking, competent occupational therapists capable of promoting the health and well-being of people in Hong Kong.
+This programme equips students to become forward-looking, competent occupational therapists who can promote the health and well-being of people in Hong Kong.

 A combination of medical, psychological and social science subjects prepares students to enhance the functional performance of community-dwelling people with disabilities in terms of self-care, leisure and work.
 Students learn how to minimise the effects of disabilities, promote health and improve the quality of life of clients and their families.